111: Footies #5: The Challenging Mr Odey

 Quite quickly I heard other allegations that were similar of sexual misconduct against him.

 And so the story changed and became much more about his conduct.
+So allegations he faced of assault and harassment.

 And we published that story in December 2022.

-And Antonio, it then came to the attention of the FT and to you, and to your colleague Madison Marriage, who Pulford Watchers will remember some years ago with her story about the President's Club.
+And Antonio, it then came to the attention of the FT and to you and to your colleague Madison Marriage, who Pulford Watchers will remember some years ago with her story about the President's Club.

 So, tell us about how the FT came to be involved and how you started working on this.
+Yeah, absolutely.

 So, I mean, I can't speak for Madison, but she had done the asset management beat at the FT before, so she'd always been aware of Crispin Odie as a figure.

+a criminal charge of indecent assault that he was acquitted of.
 At roughly the same time, the Sunday Times happened to write a story about one woman's allegations against him, which he denied.

-Bloomberg wrote a story about a handful of women's allegations about him, which he also denied.
+Bloomberg wrote a story about a handful of women's allegations about him, which she also denied.
+And then in 2022, Paul did this podcast.

 I think it had been something that Madison had been meaning to look into for a while.